 Take a Day Trip

-While there are more than a couple of day trips you can make from Lisbon, there is two you should really consider.
+While there are more than a couple of day trips you can make from Lisbon, there are two you should really consider.

 If the weather is nice, a day trip to the beach town of Cascais is a no-brainer!
-Just 40 minutes north and you will arrive in the most beautiful coastal town.
+Just 40 minutes north, and you will arrive in the most beautiful coastal town.
 I would plan to spend at least 2-3 hours walking around and exploring.
+Trust me, Cascais is worth visiting!

 Alternatively, you could make the day trip to Sintra!
 Another 40-minute train ride will take you to this magical forest with the most incredible castles, museums, and old town.